ringo/ringojs.org/site/documentation/modules.md

 # Modules in Ringo

-Ringo implements the [CommonJS Modules 1.1](http://wiki.commonjs.org/wiki/Modules/1.1) specification.
-There are multiple JavaScript module patterns out there but in RingoJs you should only use this one:
+Ringo implements the [CommonJS Modules](http://wiki.commonjs.org/wiki/Modules/1.1) specification.
+In short this means:

-  * Every file is a module living in its own top-level scope.
-No special syntax needed
+  * Every JavaScript file is treated a module living in its own top-level scope.
-  * Any function or other property, which you attach to `exports` in your module, will be exposed
+  * Any function or property attached to a module's `exports` object will be exposed.
-  * `require('foobar')` returns an object holding all exposed properties of the module "foobar"
+  * The `require()` function returns a module's `exports` object.
+    * If the given [identifier string](#identifiers) starts with `./` or `../` Ringo's module loader searches for a file and tries to load it.
+    Therefore `require('./foo')` advices Ringo to load the file `./foo.js` as module.
+    * Otherwise Ringo looks for the module in every folder of the [module path](#modulepath).

+The CommonJS module specification is also the foundation behind Node's module system, so for Node developers modules in Ringo are quite familiar.

-## Anatomy of a Module
+## Anatomy of a module

-In Ringo, every JavaScript file is treated as a module.
+In Ringo every JavaScript file is treated as a module.
 When a module is executed, Ringo provides it with the means to import functionality from and export functionality to other modules.

 An example should make things clearer.
-A simple module in the file `foobar.js` might look like the following.
-I want to exposes the function `add` but not the private `adder`:
+A simple module in the file `simplemath.js` might look like the following.
+It exposes the function `add`, but not the private `adder` function:

-    // foobar.js
+    // simplemath.js
     var adder = function(a, b) {
         return a + b;
     };